Skip to content

 Shared memory, indexed

-Each group has one memory rooted at <group>/memory, indexed with qmd (BM25 over markdown) so every agent in the group can search it.
+Each Team has one memory rooted at <team>/memory, indexed with qmd (BM25 over markdown) so every member can search it.